 - Providing exercises to loosen and stretch your IT Band

-- Providing exercises to strengthen your core, hips and glutes to better support your knee
+- Providing exercises to strengthen your core, hips and glutes to better support your knee, taking strain off of the IT band

-- Working with you to adjust your training schedule to ease back into your favorite activities
+- Working with you to adjust your training schedule and troubleshooting things so you can return to your favorite hobbies, sports and activities pain-free.

 - Providing suggestions for equipment -foam rollers, resistance bands etc.